liquify-validation/FUSE_Explorer_API_Python_wrapper/README.md

 # TODO
 ```
-• Currently only the require parameters are used, will add the optional ones in due course
+• Currently only the required parameters are used, will add the optional ones in due course.
-• Note all of the api calls have been tested so let me know of any problems
+• Not all of the api calls have been tested so let me know of any problems.
-• C++ Wrapper of the explorer API is coming
+• C++ Wrapper of the explorer API is coming.
-• Wrapper of the "FUSE studio" API will be starting soon - https://docs.fuse.io/the-fuse-studio/api
+• Wrapper of the "FUSE studio" API will be starting soon - https://docs.fuse.io/the-fuse-studio/api.
 ```